Changes to your romantic relationship after you have a child

 intervention areasWhen you are deciding on how to approach early, or continuing, intervention strategies to help your child with special educational needs, it maybe overwhelming.

 Here are some thoughts that might help parents views the situation in a systematic and manageable way.
 I am writing this not only from the perspective of a psychologist who leads a team of intervention focused practitioners, but also as the parent of a child with autism.
-Even as a psychologist I found navigating this territory difficult, understanding who really could help and was intentioned appropriately.
+Even as a psychologist I found navigating this territory difficult, understanding who really could help and had the best intentions for my child. .

 Intervention provides might include speech language therapy, occupational therapy, and behavioural skill therapy.